 Kia's five-passenger Niro marries good fuel economy with cargo versatility.
-This front-wheel-drive hybrid uses a 1.6-liter four-cylinder engine which, in conjunction with the electric drive unit, puts out a combined 139 hp.
+This front-wheel-drive hybrid uses a 1.6-liter, four-cylinder engine, which, in conjunction with the electric drive unit, puts out a combined 139 hp.
 This combo is mated to a six-speed dual-clutch transmission.
-Because the lithium-ion battery is located under the rear seat, that creates a flat cargo floor when the rear seats are folded.
-We got 43 mpg overall, which is good but not as good as the Hyundai Ioniq or Toyota Prius.
-The handling lacks agility and the ride is a bit choppy.
-The optional power driver seat provides better support than the standard seats do.
-A suite of advanced safety features is available, including automatic emergency braking, smart cruise control, and blind-spot warning with rear cross-traffic warning, but that tends to push the price to above $30,000.
+Having the lithium-ion battery located under the rear seat creates a flat cargo floor when the rear seats are folded.
+We got 43 mpg overall, which is good but not as impressive as the Hyundai Ioniq or Toyota Prius.
+The handling lacks agility, and the ride is a bit choppy.
+The optional power driver seat provides better support than the standard seats.
+A suite of advanced safety features is available, including automatic emergency braking, blind-spot warning, and rear cross-traffic warning, but that tends to push the price to above $30,000.

 View Pricing Information